Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Abstract

 \section{Abstract}

-We prove the existence and uniqueness of a local solution to the periodic renormalized $\Phi^4_3$ model of stochastic quantisation using the method of controlled distributions introduced recently by Imkeller, Gubinelli and Perkowski (``Paraproducts, rough paths and controlled distributions", \href{http://arxiv.org/abs/1210.2684}{arXiv:1210.2684}).
+We prove the existence and uniqueness of a local in time solution to the periodic $\Phi^4_3$ model of stochastic quantisation using the method of paracontrolled distributions introduced recently by M. Gubinelli, P. Imkeller and N. Perkowski in~\cite{gubinelli_paraproducts_2012}.